ota-meshi/eslint-plugin-lodash-template/docs/rules/prefer-escape-template-interpolations.md

 # prefer escape micro-template interpolations. (ex. :ok: `<%- ... %>`, :ng: `<%= ... %>`) (lodash-template/prefer-escape-template-interpolations)

+- :gear: This rule is included in `"plugin:lodash-template/all"`.

 ## Rule Details

 This rule reports no escape micro-template interpolates.